-Vietnam has enjoyed an incredibly fast progress as the center for entrepreneurship and startup activities.
-Topica Founder Institute (TFI) released a report and according to the report, investments in startups of Vietnam have tripled from US$291 to US$889 million in 2018.
-In just a short period of two years, Vietnam has raised itself from the 5th place to 3rd place in the most dynamic startup list of the six largest ASEAN economies, only after Indonesia and Singapore.
+Vietnam has enjoyed incredibly fast progress as the center for entrepreneurship and startup activities.
+Topics Founder Institute (TFI) released a report and according to the report, investments in startups of Vietnam have tripled from US$291 to US$889 million in 2018.
+In just a short period of two years, Vietnam has raised itself from 5th place to 3rd place in the most dynamic startup list of the six largest ASEAN economies, only after Indonesia and Singapore.

 In addition, the amount of investment capital in Vietnam surged significantly, with a total amount of US$444 million in 2018, and US$800 million in 2019.
-Digital economy such as payment and retail contributes to approximately 60% of the total investment.
+A digital economy such as payment and retail contributes to approximately 60% of the total investment.
 Among all deals, most of them came from Singapore and Japan’s investors, as well as Korea’s.

 As you can see, the significant development in Vietnam’s startup ecosystem explains why companies from Singapore consider Vietnam an ideal place to establish their startups.
 In this article, Cekindo will get into more detail.

-Among all sectors in Vietnam, fintech and e-commerce are key industries that startups focus of due to the high penetration of internet and mobile usage.
+Among all sectors in Vietnam, fintech and e-commerce are key industries that startups focus on due to the high penetration of internet and mobile usage.
 Particularly in online shopping, consumers in Vietnam help boost the online shopping momentum.
 It is forecast that by 2020, more than 30% of consumers will shop online.

 Cekindo is one of the leading business consulting firms in Vietnam whose mission is to provide business consulting support of all aspects to our clients such as company registration and immigration services.